General Considerations

 Group: 1

-Registered On: Bearing and non-bearing apples, pears, cherries, peaches, plums.
+Registered On: Bearing and non-bearing apples, pears, and established apples, pears, cherries, peaches, apricots and plums.

 Activity: Absorbed primarily by leaves.
 Translocated to roots and rhizomes.
 No residual activity.

-Application: Post emergence.
-Timing is important to effectiveness.
-Apply when grasses are actively growing and annual grasses are in the 2 to 5 leaf stage and quack grass in the 3 to 5 leaf stage.
+Application: Apply as a band under trees, post emergence.
+Timing is important for effectiveness.
+Apply when grasses are actively growing and annual grasses are in the 2 - 5 leaf stage and quack grass in the 3 - 5 leaf stage.
 Rainfast in 2 hours.

 Warning: Experimental feeding studies in rats have demonstrated that the active ingredient can produce birth defects and other adverse effects in the developing fetus of rats.
 Women capable of bearing children should be particularly careful when handling this product.